clifter1/bugout-backpack/README.md

 - [ ] Tablet(s) toothpaste instead of a regular tube paste?

-# Organizational Tools
+# Organizational Items
-Throughout this guide I will use a combination of items to organize and protect the e    quipment on the list.
+Throughout this guide I will use a combination of items to organize and protect the equipment on the list.
 This includes:
 - Twist Ties
 - Plastic Bendy Twist Ties
 - Soft cases